Aptcoder/ourpass-test/README.md

 ### File structure

-This project tries to utilize the [code architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by uncle bob to attain a serparation of concerns, testablility(shown at tests/unit) and maintainability.
+This project tries to utilize the [clean code architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by uncle bob to attain a serparation of concerns, testablility(shown at tests/unit) and maintainability.

 Some import structures of the project: